STLInspector/STLInspector/STLInspector/doc/documentation.md

 ## Web-based GUI User's Guide

 STLInspector comes with a web-based grafical user interface.
-It can be started by running the file `server.py` with python.
+It can be started by running the command:
 ```
-python server.py
+stlinspector <datadir>
 ```

 The output should look similar to:

 ````
-Using datapath /home/STLInspector/data
-Starting STLInspector on port 8080
+ * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ````

-Here, STLInspector is started on port 8080 and can be accessed with any browser by navigating to [http://localhost:8080](http://localhost:8080).
-The directory *datapath* is used for storing, saving, and loading files containing requirements validation projects.
+Here, STLInspector is started on port 5000 and can be accessed with any browser by navigating to [http://localhost:5000](http://localhost:5000).
+The directory *datadir* is used for storing, saving, and loading files containing requirements validation projects.

 ### Requirements list